CrazyAmphibian/Osmosis/readme.txt

 supported platforms:
 	windows: tested to work on 64-bit windows 10, but should work on earlier versions and 32 bit as well.
 	linux: tested on 64-bit Ubuntu, but should work on other distros.
-	MacOS: does not work, and is not likley able to for lack of hardware to test it on. (feel free to try)
+	MacOS: does not work, and is not likley able to for lack of hardware to test it on. (feel free to try (main script: OS-specific functions))

 known issues/notes: